UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_06.md

 Sometimes it is very handy to be able to quickly run shell commands from within a Jupyter notebook.
 You can run any shell command by prefixing it with a `!`, and run it inside a computational cell just like any other code cell.

+You cannot interact with the output from shell commands as you would in a terminal.
+Therefore,
+if you want to install something with Conda, you will not be able to respond `y/n` on the confirmation prompt and instead need to append the `-y` option to the original command to automatically accept the confirmation prompt.

 ---

 ## Running shell commands in Jupyter notebooks